The Apotheosis of Washington

-The Apotheosis of Washington is the fresco painted by Greek-Italian artist Constantino Brumidi in 1865 and visible through the oculus of the dome in the rotunda of the United States Capitol Building.
+The Apotheosis of Washington is the fresco painted by Greek-Italian artist Constantino Brumidi in 1865 and visible through the oculus of the dome in the rotunda of the United States Capitol Building in Washington, D.C.

 The fresco is suspended 180 ft above the rotunda floor and covers an area of 4664 sqft.
 The figures painted are up to 15 ft tall and are visible from the floor below.
-The dome was completed in 1863, and Brumidi painted it over the course of 11 months at the end of the Civil War.
+The dome was completed in 1863, and Brumidi painted it over the course of eleven months at the end of the American Civil War.
 He was paid $40,000 ($ in today's funds) for the fresco.

 Brumidi had worked for three years in the Vatican under Pope Gregory XVI, and served several aristocrats as an artist for palaces and villas, including the prince Torlonia.
 He immigrated to the United States in 1852, and spent much of the last 25 years of his life working in the Capitol.
-In addition to The Apotheosis of Washington he designed the Brumidi Corridors.
+In addition to The Apotheosis of Washington, Brumidi designed the Brumidi Corridors, ornately decorated corridors on the first floor of the Senate wing of the Capitol.

 Symbolism

-The Apotheosis of Washington depicts George Washington sitting among the heavens in an exalted manner, or in literary terms, ascending and becoming a god (apotheosis).
+The Apotheosis of Washington depicts George Washington sitting among the heavens in an exalted manner, or in literary terms, ascending and becoming a god (apotheosis), Jupiter Indiges.
 Washington, the first U.S. president and commander-in-chief of the Continental Army during the American Revolutionary War, is allegorically represented, surrounded by figures from classical mythology.

-Washington is draped in purple, worn by generals of the ancient Roman Republic during their triumphs, with a rainbow arch at his feet, flanked by the goddess Victoria (draped in green, using a horn) to his left and the goddess of Liberty to his right.
+George Washington is draped in purple, worn by generals of the ancient Roman Republic during their triumphs, with a rainbow arch at his feet, flanked by the goddess Victoria, who is draped in green, blowing a horn, to his left and the goddess Liberty to his right.
 Liberty wears a red liberty cap, symbolizing emancipation, from a Roman tradition where slaves being manumitted would be given a felt cap (Latin pileus).
-She holds a fasces in her right hand and an open book in the other, to which Washington gestures with his right hand.
+She holds a fasces in her right hand and an open book in the other, to which George Washington gestures with his right hand.

-Forming a circle between Liberty and Victory are 13 maidens, each with a star above her head, representing the original 13 colonies.
-Several of the maidens have their backs turned to Washington, said to represent the colonies that had seceded from the Union at the time of painting.
-Across the circle from Washington is the banner E Pluribus Unum meaning "out of many, one".
+Forming a circle between Liberty and Victory are 13 maidens, each with a star above her head representing the original Thirteen Colonies.
+Several of the maidens have their backs turned to George Washington, said to represent the colonies that had seceded from the Union at the time of painting.
+Across the circle from George Washington is the banner E Pluribus Unum, Latin for "out of many, one".